KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-04-27-more-items.md

 The menu interface has been improved so players have the option of skipping around.
 Prompts have been updated, level overlay option is added, and prompt history reset option is added.

-Lastly, I added 4 more achievements that can be completed by simply entering the tutorial and mazing levels.
+Lastly, I added 4 more achievements that can be completed by simply entering the tutorial and each mazing level.
 Other details below.

 Major Bug Fixes
 * Dynamic shadows and the burning enemy particles were causing flashing lights.
 This is fixed.